Japan-Digital-Archives/JDA-scripts/kahoku/readme.md

 Make sure to change the `PATH` variables in `kahoku_spider.py`, `helpers.py`, and `combine.py` and to suit your environment.

 3. Google Maps API
 Google Maps is used to populate the `lat`/`long` coordinates.
-Right now, a free API key is being used that is rate limited. *YOU WILL NEED TO UPLOAD A NEW API KEY THAT IS NOT RATE LIMITED IN ORDER TO DOWNLOAD FILES CONTINUOUSLY* IF you do not do this, `lat` and `lng` will silently be assigned `null`.
+Right now, a free API key is being used that is rate limited. *YOU WILL NEED TO UPLOAD A NEW API KEY THAT IS NOT RATE LIMITED IN ORDER TO DOWNLOAD FILES CONTINUOUSLY.* IF you do not do this, `lat`/`long` will silently be assigned `null`.

 ## Manual Run